fnproject/flow-stages/README.md

 ```bash
 $ docker login
 ```
-#### Start a local Fn server and completer server
+#### Start a local Fn server and Fn Flow server

 In a terminal, start the functions server:
 ```bash
 $ fn start
 ```
-Similarly, start the Fn Flow completer server and point it at the functions server API URL:
+Similarly, start the Fn Flow server and point it at the functions server API URL:

 ```bash
 $ DOCKER_LOCALHOST=$(docker inspect --type container -f '{{.NetworkSettings.Gateway}}' functions)